artalar/reatom/docs/src/content/docs/getting-started/debugging.md

 ```
 Reatom 1 transaction
 ├─ 3:37:34 PM 477ms
+├─ increment
+│  └─ 1
 ├─ counterAtom
-│  ├─ cause: "root"
+│  ├─ cause: "<-- increment"
 │  ├─ history: [...]
-│  ├─ newState: 0
+│  ├─ newState: 1
-│  ├─ oldState: 24
+│  ├─ oldState: 0
-│  ├─ patch: {...}
+│  └─ patch: {...}
-│  └─ time: 275.94
-├─ 24
 ├─ doubledAtom
-│  ├─ cause: "<-- counterAtom"
+│  ├─ cause: "<-- counterAtom <-- increment"
 │  ├─ history: [...]
-│  ├─ newState: 0
+│  ├─ newState: 2
-│  ├─ oldState: 48
+│  ├─ oldState: 0
-│  ├─ patch: {...}
+│  └─ patch: {...}
-│  └─ time: 275.96
-└─ 48
 ```

 Records come in pairs: the atom and its new state value.
 Under the atom name record, you can find a few properties:

 - cause: Describes why this update happened and what triggered it.
 - history: Shows the atom values before the update.

-Check out the [@reatom/logger](/package/logger) package documentation for a more complex example.
+Check out the [@reatom/logger](/package/logger) package documentation for available options.

+Try to use [@reatom/eslint-plugin](/package/eslint-plugin/) to automate the names indication.